 17. See if they can bring a friend

-If you are planning a short camping trip with teens see if they can bring a friend.
-At times your travelling teens will love being able to bring a friend on a family camping trip and it may be something their friend has not experienced before either.
+If you plan a short camping trip with teens, see if they can bring a friend.
+At times, your travelling teens will love being able to bring a friend on a family camping trip, and it may be something their friend has not experienced before, either.

 Accommodation with teens: Why staying in a hostel is good for your travelling teens